RoboDuet: Learning a Cooperative Policy for Whole-body Legged Loco-Manipulation: Methods

-\paragraph{Stage 1} Stage 1 focuses on obtaining the robust locomotion capability.
-To ensure that the leg movements adapt to the center of mass and the inertia offset of the whole robot throughout the entire training process, we keep all the arm joints fixed at their default positions $(0, 0.8, 0.8, 0, 0, 0)$.
-In this stage, the arm policy is inactive, and the target end-effector pose $p_t$ is set to zero.
-Inspired by the powerful blind locomotion algorithm \cite{margolis2023walk}, we apply a vector of behavior parameters $b_t$ to represent a similar heuristic gait reward .
-Since our goal is to achieve pose tracking rather than diverse locomotion behaviors, we fix some gait parameters to speed up the convergence of training.
+This stage focuses on obtaining the robust locomotion capability.
+To ensure that the loco policy adapt to the center of mass and the inertia offset of the whole robot throughout the entire training process, we keep all the arm joints fixed at their default positions $[0, 0.8, 0.8, 0, 0, 0]$.
+In this stage, the arm policy is inactive, and the target end-effector pose $\chi_t$ is set to zero.
+Inspired by the powerful blind locomotion algorithm \cite{margolis2023walk}, we similarly apply a vector of behavior parameters $\boldsymbol{\mathrm{b}}_t$ to represent a heuristic gait reward, which is expressed as follows: